 The amount of SNAP benefits your household can get is based on the income, expenses and the number of people in your household.

 The Minnesota Food Assistance Program (MFAP) is a county-administered, state funded program that assists people and families with low incomes to purchase food to better meet their nutritional needs.
 MFAP is provided to non-citizens who do not receive benefits from the Minnesota Family Investment Program (MFIP), who do not qualify for federally funded Supplemental Nutrition Assistance Program (SNAP) due to citizenship requirements, and who are age 50 or older.

 Staff can also help individuals and families access community resources to support healthy eating.

-Carver County Health and Human Services Comprehensive Civil Rights Plan can be found by clicking here.
+View the Carver County Health and Human Services Comprehensive Civil Rights Plan.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.